Police reform in Kyrgyzstan: Later attempts

 In 2011, the interdepartmental commission on police reform was established to develop ideas for the reformation of MIA for the forthcoming years.
 The commission consisted of representatives of the government, deputies of the Jogorky Kenesh (parliament) and experts.

 Simultaneously, a group of civil activists started working on the alternative concept of police reform.
 They initiated a collection of reform ideas from the population, to which these ideas later became the cornerstones of “The Alternative Concept on Police Reform (Alternative Concept)”.
 On February 20, 2012, that group of activists formed a network known as Civic union “For Reforms and Result” that later included 24 public organizations.
 From October to November 2012, the activists then began a petition campaign, which included collecting citizens’ signatures in the country in support of the "Alternative Concept".
-More than 10 thousand signatures were later collected and submitted to the deputies of Jogorky Kenesh, President and the Prime minister of Kyrgyzstan in support of the "Alternative Concept".
+More than 10 thousand signatures were later collected and submitted to the deputies of Jogorku Kenesh, President and the Prime minister of Kyrgyzstan in support of the "Alternative Concept".
 On February 13, 2013, the then Prime Minister of Kyrgyzstan, Jantoro Satybaldiyev, held a working meeting with participation from public civil societies, during which he noted that suggestions of the Civil Union "For Reforms and Result" would be considered in the official draft of the concept on Police Reform.

 This was then followed by the government adopting the “Measures on police reform” resolution on April 30, 2013.
 In this resolution further steps of police reform were defined.
 Several of these measures for reforming the bodies of the internal affairs ministry, which came from suggestions from the "Alternative Concept", included: hiring of the police officers on competitive basis, introduction of retraining courses in the Academia of the MIA for the newly arriving officers for service in the bodies of internal affairs, change of approaches to interaction of police and population, establishment of the joint body to coordinate and administrate the police reform, change of evaluation criteria of the police taking into account the public opinion, amongst other suggestions.

 Subsequently, in September 2013, the Council for Reforming and Developing the System of a Law and Order was formed within the Government of the Kyrgyz Republic, that was chaired by the Vice-Prime Minister on Issues of Defense, Safety and Borders.
 Eleven subsections were formed in the council to examine the declared trends of the reform in detail and submit the mechanisms of transformations to the joint body for discussion.
 Representatives of civil society also took part in the meetings and works of the council.